comscience15/PopularPhotosInstagram/README.md

   - [x] Required: Graphic, Caption, Username
   - [x] Optional: relative timestamp, like count, user profile image
-  - [/] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
+  - [x] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout (PARTIALLY DONE)
-  - [/] Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)
+  - [x] Advanced: Display each photo with the same style and proportions as the real Instagram  (PARTIALLY DONE)
   - [] Advanced: Show latest comment for each photo (bonus: show last 2 comments)

 Notes: